-In each Terms & Conditions’ row, you will see the name, ID code, to which multidomain clients it is assigned, the date of the last update to the content, and the version of the content.
-Hover your mouse over the each row in the list to make the ellipsis icon appear, then press the item to Edit or Delete the Terms & Conditions.
+In each Terms & Conditions’ row, you will see the name, ID code, to which Extended Enterprise clients it is assigned, the date of the last update to the content, and the version of the content.
+Hover your mouse over each row in the list to make the ellipsis icon appear, then press the item to Edit or Delete the Terms & Conditions.

 Managing the Default Terms & Conditions

 By default, your platform has a blank default Terms & Conditions that is pre-created for you.
 This default Terms & Conditions cannot be deleted.
-There is no content in the policy itself at first, so you need to edit it to populate content.
+There is no content in the Terms and Conditions itself at first, so you need to edit it to populate content.

-To edit the default content for the first time, access the Terms & Conditions management area from the Admin Menu, find the default policy in the list (it will be labeled accordingly), then press the ellipsis icon at the end of the policy’s row.
-Refer to the section below to learn about creating and managing the content of Terms & Conditions, as the process of editing the content of a policy is the same for all Terms & Conditions, including the default Terms & Conditions.
+To edit the default content for the first time, access the Terms & Conditions management area from the Admin Menu, find the default Terms and Conditions in the list (it will be labeled accordingly), then press the ellipsis icon at the end of the Terms and Conditions row.
+Refer to the section below to learn about creating and managing the content of Terms & Conditions, as the process of editing the content of Terms & Conditions is the same for all Terms & Conditions, including the default Terms & Conditions.